 5.7.
 Q—Advance-refunded debt normally is considered defeased in substance but technically is still outstanding because it has not yet been repaid.
 Should defeased debt be included in the debt capacity schedules?

-A—No. Defeased debt no longer is reported as a liability in the financial statements and therefore should not be included in the outstanding debt schedules in the period of the defeasance.
+A—No. Defeased debt no longer is reported as a liability in the financial statements and therefore should not be included in the debt capacity schedules beginning with the year in which the defeasance occurs.
 However, amounts of that debt outstanding in prior years should continue to be reported in those schedules.

 Effective Date and Transition